 Conservation Halton is working to restore an additional 1.6 hectares of Flamborough Centre Park into a treed wetland ecosystem over a two-year period.
 (This area is the front half of the park, where the former baseball diamond used to be.)
 As with previous phases, these will include the creation of a number of small wetlands and “pit and mound” features throughout the park to hold rainwater and groundwater.
 The wetlands and other features will be constructed at various depths to provide habitat conditions for wetland vegetation and wildlife.

 Two “roosting poles” for bats will be installed at Flamborough Centre Park as part of the restoration project.
 Habitat loss is a major threat to bat populations in Ontario, but these poles will help increase habitat available for them to raise their young.
 Bats play an important role in the ecosystem by helping to pollinate important food crops, spread seeds, and manage pests.

 A variety of native trees, shrubs, wetland plants, nuts and seeds were planted throughout the site at Flamborough Centre Park.
-It is estimated that after construction is complete, there will be more than 7,500 plants and 65 kg of native seed used for the project.
+It is estimated that after construction is complete, there will be:

 El panorama general